vsw10/PhotoSearchApp/README.md

 Resolution:
 I tried with my Android Device and its working fine.

 Time Taken to develop the App : 6 - 9 hours.
+Tested on Android Device and Android Emulator.
+It's working fine on Emulator and Android Device.

 ToDO:
 1. Display in Full Size(Display in Single Image)